CMD Website

 There are a number of ways to get involved.
 In dependence upon God, the Lord has burdened a good number of Christian individuals, assemblies, churches, Sunday Schools and others to share by prayer, love gifts and service.
 Those with spiritual maturity, personal ability and a willingness to learn make excellent candidates for personal service on the field.
 Biblical education and training or experience in the field of deafness is also preferred.
 Special courses, such as language, may be required.
 Each worker must have a heart for evangelizing lost souls and a desire to build up deaf believers in the Lord.

-Remember, Jesus said "In as much as ye have done it unto one of the least of these My brethren, ye have done it unto Me" Matt 25:40.
-We welcome your praying, sharing and fellowshipping.
+Jesus said “In as much as ye have done it unto one of the least of these My brethren, ye have done it unto Me” – Matt 25:40.
+This includes deaf people too!